wiseman-timelord/Manage-Wsl-Distro/README.md

 wsl --list
  will reveal that it is no longer listed.
 ```
 ...to confirm the relevant distribution is removed.
-Or if it fails with an error, then it should report the error.
+Or if it fails with an error, then it should report the error to the user, and then return to main menu.

 2. Fix any remaining issues.
 3. Install a distro, remove a distro.